Java String: 8 examples of simple and string functions

 Main points about Java strings

-- The string is the sequence of characters.
+- A string is a sequence of characters.

 - The String is a class in Java.